Quasi-compact group schemes, Hopf sheaves, and their representations: The category as a category of sheaves

 \subsection{The category of comodules of a Hopf sheaf}

-\ If $G$ is an affine group scheme, it is well known that the category of its rational representations and the category of $\Bbbk[G]$--comodules are anti-equivalent, i.e.~$\Rep(G)^{op}\cong \Comod{\Bbbk[G]}$.
-In the light of Theorem \ref{thm:hopssheaf=affext}, given an affine extension $q:G\to A$ we want to interpret $\Rep(q)$ (see Remark \ref{rem:notationqS} for the notation $\Rep(q)$) as the category of comodules of $ \mathcal H_{q}=q_*\bigl(\mathcal O_G\bigr)$.
-In this section we consider the usual morphisms of sheaves in $\sAmod$ that correspond with $\RepO(q)$.
-In the next Section \ref{sect:homogsheves}, we extend the equivalence given below in Proposition \ref{prop:actandcomo1}, to categories with graded morphisms (see Lemma \ref{lem:vbspecgr}) in order to obtain $\Rep(q)$.
+\ In this section we consider the usual morphisms of sheaves in $\sAmod$ that correspond with $\RepO(q)$.
+In the next Section \ref{sect:homogsheves}, we extend the equivalence given below in Proposition \ref{prop:equicomodrep0}, to categories with graded morphisms (see Lemma \ref{lem:vbspecgr}) in order to obtain $\Rep(q)$.

-We write down in the setting of the duoidal category $(Q\sAmod,\otimes_A,\uAotimes,\wsboxtimes, \uwsboxtimes)$, the definition of \emph{comodule algebra} for a sheaf of bimonoids --- or more particularly for a Hopf sheaf --- as considered in Section \ref{sect:modcomodduoidal}, in particular Definition \ref{defn:bicomdalg}.
+We begin by writing down the definition of \emph{comodule algebra} for a sheaf of bimonoids in the duoidal category $(Q\sAmod,\otimes_A,\uAotimes,\wsboxtimes, \uwsboxtimes)$ --- or more particularly for a Hopf sheaf --- as considered in Section \ref{sect:modcomodduoidal}, in particular definitions \ref{defn:actionschqc} and \ref{defn:bicomdalg}.